Danny24/Smart-Motor-Driver-SAMI-Library/README.md

 motor.getAddress(); //return I2C address

+motor.inverted(bool); //allows to swap motor direction CCW and CW in software.
+Set true or false.

 motor.setAddress (address); //set I2C address, it requires SAVE and RESET before changes takes efect

 motor.isRunning(); //returns 1 or 0 indicating if the motor is running or not